dipcoat-image/finitedepth/doc/source/guide/define-your-own.rst

 Let's start with basic examples.

 Here, we will define classes to analyze the coating layer covering circular substrate.
 The background logics will be covered in the next section.

 Defining substrate class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We first define a substrate class which analyzes the substrate geometry.
+We first define substrate class which analyzes the substrate geometry.

-Our class will take parameters of :func:`cv2.HoughCircles` and detect the circle from substrate image.
+Our class, ``CircSubst``, will take parameters of :func:`cv2.HoughCircles` and detect the circle from substrate image.
 For simplicity, we do not implement visualization options.

 Download :download:`circsubstrate.py`.
 Its contents are: